 Unit 23 is a vast and variable unit.
 Coues whitetail deer live in nearly every portion of it, form the Saguaro covered hills just north of Roosevelt Lake to the dark timber of the Sierra Ancha and Mogollon Rim.
 Of the Central Arizona units, 23 is perhaps the most coveted of all for Coues deer hunting.
 The habitat is predominately thick and rugged.
 Aside from a bit of private property most of the unit lies within the Tonto National Forest.
 These public lands allow for great access from top to bottom in the unit.

 Rifle Coues hunts take place in three seasons in unit 23.
 The late October "general" hunt is first.
 A second "general" season takes place two weeks later in mid-November.
 The third rifle season take place though the later half of December.
 The second season tags offer the best draw odds.
-First season tags are the next best for draw odds and offer a generally better hunting experience than second season tags.
+First season tags are the next best for draw odds and offer a generally slightly better hunting experience than second season tags.
 The third season December tags are the most difficult to draw, offer the longest period of time to hunt, and take place during the pre-rut period when the hunting conditions are much cooler than the early hunts.

 What does it take to draw a 23 Coues Whitetail permit for residents and non-residents?